 After I saw this info-graphic last winter, I could no longer ignore my toxic cosmetics.
 I did a thorough cleaning out of my make-up bag, ditching all my old favorites.
 Then I went in search of some good organic or natural cosmetics.
 Unfortunately some of those nasty chemicals are what makes make-up stay on with out running or smudging.

 I’ve tested a variety of natural and organic brands—some good, some not as good.
-Below is a list of the brands that I’ve found work very well.
-They are readily available at most natural food stores or Whole Foods.
+Below is a list of the brands that I’ve found work very well for me.
+They are readily available at most natural food stores like Sprouts or Whole Foods.
 Though not as inexpensive as the drug store variety of make-up, they are generally comparable or less than most department store brands.
-And after all, isn’t your health worth spending a little more for?
+And after all, isn’t using toxic-free products for your health worth spending a little more for?

 - Mineral Fusion – bronzer and eye shadow